Collective Modes in Weyl Superconductors and the Axial Anomaly: Introduction

-Nambu and Jona-Lasinio (NJL) transported the notion of SSB to strong interaction physics~\cite{NJL1,NJL2} due to the similarity of the Bogolyubov Valentin~\cite{Valatin,Gennes,Bogoliubov1} equations, which introduce Bogolyubov quasiparticles (Bqps) as the elementary excitations in a superconducting system (which themselves are coherent superpositions of electrons and holes), to the Dirac equation~\cite{dirac2-1928}.
-In the NJL model the $SU(2)_V\times SU(2)_A\times U(1)_V\times U(1)_A$ isospin symmetry, with indices V and A standing for vector and axial symmetries respectively, gets spontaneously broken.
-Due to this model, which is a low-energy approximation to Quantum Chromodynamics (QCD), the quark condensate $<\!\!\bar{q} q\!\!>$ breaks the symmetry spontaneously to $SU(2)_V\times U(1)_V$ and consequently pions as the pseudo-scalar (PS) NG bosons of such a SSB appear~\cite{Scherer1,thesisAbyaneh}.
-Since quarks have a small but non-vanishing bare mass, the pions also get a small mass, which can be explained by the Gell-Mann, Oakes, Renner (GOR) relation~\cite{GOR}.
+On the other hand, the notion of SSB was transported to strong-interaction physics~\cite{NJL1,NJL2} by Nambu and Jona-Lasinio (NJL), motivated by the similarity between the Bogoliubov–Valatin equations~\cite{Valatin,Gennes,Bogoliubov1}, which define quasiparticle excitations in superconductors, and the Dirac equation~\cite{dirac2-1928}.
+In the NJL model, which is not derived from quantum chromodynamics (QCD) but addresses the SSB of the chiral symmetry, such an SSB takes place via the quark condensate $\langle \bar q q \rangle$, producing pions (pseudo-scalar mesons) as NG bosons~\cite{Scherer1,thesisAbyaneh}.
+Because quarks have small but nonzero bare masses, the pions acquire a finite mass, explained by the Gell-Mann–Oakes–Renner (GOR) relation~\cite{GOR}.
+Using the Fierz transformations, NJL model also predicts scalar, vector and axial-vector excitations in the particle spectrum.

-Recently~\cite{AFM2025}, using the fact that in a Weyl semimetal (WSM) chirality can be viewed as a charge~\cite{Bednik2016} and exploring symmetries of Weyl superconductors, it was observed that in a 3-dimensional Weyl superconductors (3DWS) such a charge can be assigned to a continues $U(1)_A$ axial symmetry, leading the BdG Hamiltonian of the 3DWS to be invariant under the $U(1)\times U(1)_A$ symmetry group, in the limit that the pairing vanishes.
-When such a symmetry group is spontaneously broken via pairings, the 3DWS can host two different NG modes to restore the conservation of the corresponding currents.
-One is the well-known scalar phase mode of superconductivity, related to the $U(1)$ gauge symmetry~\cite{Littlewood}, and the other one is a new PS phase mode corresponding to the $U(1)_A$ symmetry.